vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 c\.
-Before the palatal and lingual surd mutes—च् c and छ् ch, ट् ṭ and ठ् ṭh—it is assimilated, becoming the sibilant of either class respectively, namely श् ç or ष् ṣ.
+Before the palatal and lingual surd mutes—च् c and छ् ch, ट् ṭ and ठ् ṭh—it is assimilated, becoming the sibilant of either class respectively, namely श् ś or ष् ṣ.

 d\.
 Before the guttural and labial surd mutes—क् k and ख् kh, प् p and फ् ph—it is also theoretically assimilated, becoming respectively the jihvāmūlīya and upadhmānīya spirants (69); but in practice these breathings are unknown and the conversion is to visarga.

-Examples are: to b. tatas te, cakṣus te; to c. tataç ca, tasyāç chāyā;
+Examples are: to b. tatas te, cakṣus te; to c. tataś ca, tasyāś chāyā;
-pādaṣ ṭalati; to d. nalaḥ kāmam, puruṣaḥ khanati; yaçaḥ prāpa, vṛkṣaḥ phalavān.
+pādaṣ ṭalati; to d. nalaḥ kāmam, puruṣaḥ khanati; yaśaḥ prāpa, vṛkṣaḥ phalavān.

 171\.
 The first three of these rules are almost universal; to the last